Profit and Loss Statement Format (P/L)

 P/L Format #1 – Monthly Statement

 The monthly P&L template is suitable for companies that require regular reporting and detail.
-In this, all the information are shown in a series of monthly columns.
+In this, all the information is shown in a series of monthly columns.

 Here, XYZ is a US-based company that follows GAAP.